zoomsphere/ngx-store/README.md

     + `get(key: string)`: gets JSON-parsed data from HTML5 Storage
     + `set(key: string, value: any)`: sets data in HTML5 Storage
     + `remove(key: string)` removes variable with given key
-    + `clear()`: clears Storage out of variables with set prefix
+    + `clear(clearType: 'decorators' | 'prefix' | 'all')`: clears Storage out of variables with set prefix
-    + `keys`: getter for keys of stored values
     + `config`: getter for module config
+    + `keys`: getter for keys of values stored by ngx-store (determined by prefix and decorators)
+    + `utility`: access to [WebStorageUtility](https://github.com/zoomsphere/angular2-localstorage/blob/aot/src/utility/webstorage-utility.ts) class for advanced stuff
 - Objects read from Storage have added `.save()` method to easily force save of made changes (configurable by `mutateObjects`)
 - saving support for all `Array` methods that change array object's value (configurable by `mutateObjects`)
 - Easy configuration of what you want (see [#configuration](#configuration) section)
+- Compatibility: either with AoT compiler and previous versions including `angular2-localstorage`

 ## Upcoming (TODO)
-- Handle data saved with previous prefix after its change
 - Encoding of saved data
 - Tests coverage
 - Cookies fallback